 Obtain for me, then, a deep sense of modesty which will be reflected in my external conduct.
-Protect my eyes, the windows of my soul, from anything that might dim the luster of a heart that must mirror only Christlike purity.

 And when the "Bread of Angels becomes the Bread of me" in my heart at Holy Communion, seal it forever against the suggestions of sinful pleasures.